cpj/winter-2012/01_week_one/README.md

 An application uses the web server to send information to a browser, uses the database to store information, and the programming language / framework is in charge of all the logic and templating.
-The operating system is the wrapper around all of that functionality, the platform everything runs on.
+The operating system is the wrapper around all of that functionality, the platform that the rest of the stacks runs on.